Code-Institute-Submissions/the-shamans-cat/README.md

 - [Favicon Generator](https://www.favicon-generator.org/) To generate a favicon appropriate to follow the branding of the site.
 - [HTML Validator](https://validator.w3.org/) To validate HTML code.
 Used throughout development and to do final checks before project submission.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) To validate CSS code.
 Used throughout development and to do final checks before project submission.
+- [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parses your CSS and adds vendor prefixes to ensure css code works in different browsers.

 ## Testing